jostylr/literate-programming/lp.md

                 return null;
             }
         } else {
-            // use the code already compiled in codeBlocks reqhblock = hblock;
+            // use the code already compiled in codeBlocks ?: looks like using current? reqhblock = hblock;
         }
     }